Natalia Chacón: Death

-When Natalia's condition worsened, the work of accompanying the president was carried out by her daughter Hortensia, which became the official replacement for the first lady.
-During the last day of Plutarco Calles's presidency of Mexico in 1927, Natalia Chacón Amarillas fell very ill with a pulmonary embolism and was transferred to a hospital in Los Angeles, California, where she underwent surgery on 23 May but couldn't cope with the disease and died on 2 June due to a gallbladder complication.
+When Natalia's condition worsened, the work of accompanying the president was carried out by her daughter Hortensia, who became the official replacement for the first lady.
+During the last day of Plutarco Calles's presidency of Mexico in 1927, Natalia Chacón Amarillas fell very ill with a pulmonary embolism and was transferred to a hospital in Los Angeles, California, where she underwent surgery on 23 May.
+However, she couldn't cope with the disease and died on 2 June due to a gallbladder complication.